20dzhong/Store-Scanner/readme.md

 everything works

 ## TODO
-* Implement Jedis client with Balance and Email.
+* Implement Database client with Balance and Email.
+    * If time allows, it will be in SQL, if not, it will use Redis with Jedis client.
+Worse comes to worst, it'll be a JSON file, but that's no fun.

 ## Disclaimer